 What is the fellowship?

-This is an opportunity for young leaders to gain valuable skills and experience at the intersection of Democracy NC’s research and advocacy work on:
+This is an opportunity for young leaders to gain valuable skills and experience at the intersection of Democracy NC’s research and advocacy work on promoting voter participation and access; addressing structural barriers to civic engagement, and building political power alongside historically marginalized groups.

 What will you learn?